 The gut is a delicate ecosystem that’s home to living organisms known as probiotics.
 Probiotics are helpful microbes that encourage good health by assisting with many different processes in the human body.
 They are probably best known for the contribution they make to gut health and digestion.
-Probiotics also support gastrointestinal health, aid the immune system, and perform other specialized tasks—every probiotic strain serves a unique purpose.
+Probiotics also support gastrointestinal health, aid the immune system, and perform other specialized tasks — every probiotic strain serves a unique purpose.
 That’s why the best probiotic supplements provide a combination of probiotic strains to promote wellness from multiple angles.
 Let’s take a look at the benefits offered by Enterococcus faecium; it’s a multitasking strain that is worth considering when you’re looking at probiotic formulas.

 What Is Enterococcus faecium?

 Enterococcus is a large genus of bacteria to which the species Enterococcus faecium belongs.
 This bacterial species is gram-positive, spherical, and often occurs in pairs or chains, rather than clumps.
 Mammals, including humans, usually have Enterococcus colonies already in and on their bodies, particularly in the gastrointestinal tract and on the skin.
-A few of the species of this genus are pathogenic.

 Health Benefits of Enterococcus faecium

 One of the major benefits of including Enterococcus faecium in probiotic formulas is that it’s uniquely suited to survive the digestive process and flourish in the gut.
 Somewhat ironically, Enterococcus faecium is added to livestock feed instead of pharmaceutical antibiotics as an antibiotic substitute to promote wellness in animals.
 Like other probiotics, Enterococcus faecium promotes a balanced gut environment by competing for resources that harmful organisms would otherwise consume and use to grow, possibly leading to illness.